-Multi-Agency 'Person at Risk' Fire Risk Assessment
+4LSAB 'Person At Risk' Fire Risk Assessment

+Responsible Agency:

 Risk Assessment completed by:

 Date completed:

 Service User's name:

 Address:

 Date of review Note: If applicable the risk assessment should be completed and reviewed in accordance with an individual's care plan arrangements, or sooner if risks and circumstances change

 Assessor's signature

 Area Risk Assessment Yes No Comments Smoke Alarms Are there smoke alarms on each floor of the property?
 Guidance note 1 YES NO Are there smoke alarms in each high risk area?
 Guidance note 1 YES NO Do the smoke alarms work?
 YES NO If the individual has telecare is that linked to the smoke alarm?
 YES NO Smoking Does the person smoke?
-Guidance Note 2 YES NO - Are there signs of burns on carpets, furniture, bedding or clothing?
+Guidance Note 2 YES NO Are there signs of burns on carpets, furniture, bedding or clothing?
 YES NO Are there discarded cigarettes on floor or other surfaces / areas?
 YES NO Is the person using unsafe items as an ash tray or disposing of cigarettes directly into a bin?
 YES NO Are there lighters/matches in reach of young children?
 YES NO Does the person smoke in bed?
 YES NO Does the person use a vape?
 YES NO Does the individual have an air flow mattress?
 Guidance Note 3 YES NO Alcohol / Are there indications of alcohol use?
 YES NO Substance use Are there indications of substance use?
 YES NO Does the person take medication to help them sleep or which makes them drowsy?
 YES NO Sensory needs Does the person have a sensory impairment?
-YES NO · Can the individual hear the smoke alarm if they aren't wearing hearing aids (if required).
+YES NO Can the individual hear the smoke alarm if they aren't wearing hearing aids (if required).
 YES NO Does the person with a sensory impairment have additional fire protection equipment e.g. vibrating pads etc YES NO Physical, cognitive, Does this vulnerability affect the person's ability to understand the sound of the smoke alarm?
 YES NO neurological and Does this vulnerability affect the person's ability to raise the alarm?
 YES NO mental health Does this vulnerability affect the person's ability to evacuate from the property?
-YES NO needs, including dementia, age Does the individual use emollient products?
-Guidance note 4 YES NO and frailty etc Self neglect and Are there environmental or behavioural risks due to concerns for self neglect?
-YES NO hoarding Are there environmental of benavioural risks due to concerns for sell neglect?
-Are there flammable materials stored near to ignition sources?
-YES NO noarung YES NO Are there dangerous or highly flammable materials being stored?
-Are exit routes restricted or blocked?
+YES NO needs, including dementia, age and frailty etc Does the individual use emollient products?
+Guidance note 4 YES NO Self neglect and Are there environmental or behavioural risks due to concerns for self neglect?
+YES NO hoarding Are there flammable materials stored near to ignition sources?
+YES NO Are there dangerous or highly flammable materials being stored?
+YES NO Are exit routes restricted or blocked?
 YES NO Can doors be closed throughout the home?
 YES NO